Skip to main content

 This guide explains SMART goals and provides examples of how they are to be used in therapy.

-Updated over 10 months ago
+Updated over a year ago

 SMART goals" in therapy refer to a framework for setting therapeutic goals that are Specific, Measurable, Achievable, Relevant, and Time-bound; essentially, clearly defined, trackable, realistic goals with a set deadline, used to guide progress and measure success in a therapy session or treatment plan.